 Aryabhatta known as father of Algebra

-The introduction to this name Aryabhatta came to us students as early as when we were made aware of the basic numerals, including zero, one to ten.
+The introduction to the name Aryabhatta came to us students as early as when we were made aware of the basic numerals, including zero, one to ten.
 There have been several references to his intelligence and visionary approach with which he mastered concepts of mathematics and astronomy.
 He has o his credit creation of three major works but presently only one, that is, Aryabhatiya remains.
-The others seem to have extinct in the vast space of time or lost its existence from the expansive and all consuming time.
+The others seem to have been extinct in the vast space of time or lost their existence from the expansive and all-consuming time.

 The book ‘Aryabhatiya’ explains deftly the Hindu mathematics existing in his own time, which is believed to be the period when Chandra Gupta ruled India and it also came to be known as the Golden period of India.